-This Agreement is made the twenty-fourth day of January one thousand eight hundred and eighty-one BETWEEN His Excellency SIR JORN HENRY LERROY Knight Commander of the Most Distinguished Order of Saint Michael and Saint George Companion of the Most Honorable Order of the Bath Lieutenant-General in Her Majesty's Army Administrator of the Government of Tasmania and hereinafter called "the Administrator of the Government of the Government of Tasmania and hereinafter called "the Administrator of the Government" of the one part and the Tasmania main Line Railway Company (Limited) hereinafter called "the Company" of the other part WHEREAS by the Act of the Parliament of Tasmania intituled "The Launceston and Western Railway Act Number 5 (33 Victoria Number 21) it was amongst other things provided that the Governor in Council might confer upon any Company contracting under the Main Line Railway Lon payment of reasonable tolls and compensation for so doing and that the amount of such tolls and compensation should in case of difference be decided by arbitration in manner therein mentioned AND WHEREAS by a Contract dated the Fifteenth day of August one thousand eight lundred and seventy-one made in pursuance of The Main Line of Railway Act and The Main Line of Railway Amendment Act (34 Victoria Number 13) the Company contracted with the Government of Tasmania to construct maintain and work a Main Line of Railway between Hobart Town and Launceston or between Hobart Town and any point on the Launceston and Western Railway with running powers over that Railway to Launceston and Western Railway he Company have connected their line of Railway At ano the Adanceston and Western Railway from that point to the station of the Company at Launceston and Western Railway from that point to the station of the Company at Launceston and Western Railway from that point to the station of the Company at Launceston and Western Railway from that point to the station of the Company at Launceston and Western Railway from that point to the stati
+This Agreement is made the twenty-fourth day of January one thousand eight hundred and eighty-one Between His Excellency Sir John Henry Leprox Knight Commander of the Most Distinguished Order of Saint Michael and Saint George Companion of the Most Honorable Order of the Bath Lieutenant-General in Her Majesty's Army Administrator of the Government of Tasmania by and with the advice and consent of his Executive Council for and on behalf of the Government of Tasmania and hereinafter called "the Administrator of the Government" of the one part and the Tasmanian Main Line Railway Company (Limited) hereinafter called "the Company" of the other part Wheeras by the Act of the Parliament of Tasmania intituled "The Launceston and Western Railway Act Number 6(33 Victoria Number 12) it was amongst other things provided that the Governor in Council might confer upon any Company contracting under the Main Line Railway Act (33 Victoria Number 1) running powers over any part or parts of the Launceston and Western Railway at 10 case of difference be decided by arbitration in manner therein mentioned And when the Contract dated the Fifteenth day of August one thousand eight hundred and seventy-one made in pursuance of The Main Line of Railway Act and The Main Line of Railway Amendment Act (34 Victoria Number 13) the Company between Hobart Town and Launceston or between Hobart Town and any point on the Launceston and Western Railway with running powers over that Railway to Launceston and by the Fourth Section of such Contract the running powers named and referred to in the Main Line of Railway Andrew Hobart Town and Launceston and Western Railway known as Evandale Junction and have laid down a third rail upon the Launceston and Western Railway known as Evandale Junction and have laid down a third rail upon the Launceston and Western Railway known as Evandale Junction and have laid down a third rail upon the Launceston and Western Railway known as Evandale Junction and have laid down a third rail upon the Launceston and Western Ra

-1. The Administrator of the Government hereby authorises and empowers the Company to use and exercise such running powers over the Launceston and Western Railway as in the said Acts and Contract mentioned for the further term of Five years beginning on the First day of January oue thousand eight hundred and eighty-one and extending to the Thirty-first day of December one thousand eight hundred and eighty-five (both days inclusive) without first making payment of such tolls and compensation as in the said Acts mentioned And the Company agree to use and exercise such running powers during the said period in conformity with the said Acts and Contract and subject to the provisions and stipulations hereinafter contained.

-2. The amount of tolls and compensation to be paid by the Company to the Governor or Administrator of the Government for the time being for the exercise of such running powers as aforesaid shall be forthwith assessed by arbitration in the manner provided in the Lands Clauses Act for cases of disputed compensation and the Arbitrators or the Umpire as the case may be shall determine the times when payment of such tolls and compensation shall be made.
-3. The Company shall punctually pay at the times and in the manner fixed by the award to be made in pursuance of the said arbitration to the Governor or the Administrator of the Government of Tasmania for the time being for the exercise of such running powers as aforesaid for the said further term of Five years such tolls and compensation as shall be assessed and determined in manner aforesaid Such tolls and compensation shall include the cost and maintenance of the third rail in the manner hereinafter mentioned.
+- 1. The Administrator of the Government hereby authorises and empowers the Company to use and exercise such running powers over the Launceston and Western Railway as in the said Acts and Contract mentioned for the further term of Five years beginning on the First day of January one thousand eight hundred and eighty-one and extending to the Thirty-first day of December one thousand eight hundred and eighty-five (both days inclusive) without first making payment of such tolls and compensation as in the said Acts mentioned And the Company agree to use and exercise such running powers during the said period in conformity with the said Acts and Contract and subject to the provisions and stipulations hereinafter contained. - 2.
+The amount of tolls and compensation to be paid by the Company to the Governor or Administrator of the Government for the time being for the exercise of such running powers as aforesaid shall be forthwith assessed by arbitration in the manner provided in the Lands Clauses Act for cases of disputed compensation and the Arbitrators or the Umpire as the case may be shall determine the times when payment of such tolls and compensation shall be made.